-Under this program, a person can rent a car, for a short period of time, to use in the Boulder-Denver area as an alternative for those who generally commute by bike or bus and need a car only on occasion.
+Under this program, a person can rent a car like that which may have utilized two stage car paint kits, for a short period of time, to use in the Boulder-Denver area as an alternative for those who generally commute by bike or bus and need a car only on occasion.

 Carol Scolari, the communications manager for Parking and Transportation Services, explained that CU got involved with the program in order to provide more options for faculty and students.